This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Thai Son Corporation is a business under the Ministry of Defense, operating in many sectors among which is the application, technology transfer and technical services involving the security and national defense tasks.

-According to Project 80 on the military enterprise structure in 2017, MND continues to maintain 100 percent state-owned enterprises with 17 enterprises, of which 12 units are performing military and defense duties.
-The Ministry is also drafting a project on forming five main corporations with the task of manufacturing and repairing weapons andspecial technical equipment on the basis of restructuring existing defense enterprises.
+According to Project 80 on the military enterprise structure in 2017, MND continues to maintain 100% state-owned enterprises with 17 enterprises, of which 12 units are performing military and defense duties.
+The Ministry is also drafting a project on forming five main corporations with the task of manufacturing and repairing weapons and special technical equipment based on restructuring existing defense enterprises.

 Enterprises under Ministry of Public Security (MPS)

-Among 100 percent MPS-owned enterprises, the following entities play a major role in supplying and importing security products, devices and equipment:
+Among 100% MPS-owned enterprises, the following entities play a major role in supplying and importing security products, devices and equipment:

 BCA Thang Long One Member Company Limited was established in 1993 by the Ministry of Public Security (MPS) and under the direct management of The Department of Security Industry (SID)- MPS.
 The company operates in multiple sectors including trading, manufacturing, and construction.
 It is also the main importer of special purpose vehicles, specialized security equipment, and fire protection for MPS.

 BCA Thanh Binh One Member Company Limited was established in 2015 after consolidating two of MPS’s factories.
-The company specializes in manufacturing, assembling and supplying defense mechanical products, importing defense and security equipment, and consulting work and involved in technology transfer.
+The company specializes in manufacturing, assembling, and supplying defense mechanical products, importing defense and security equipment, and consulting work and is involved in technology transfer.

 GTEL, Global Telecommunications Corporation, was established in 2007 by MPS with a focus on providing telecommunications and information technology, radio, television, multimedia communication, network security, e-commerce solutions, importing and conducting technology research on telecommunications equipment, information technology and network security products.

 Foreign exporters often find market entry to be difficult because Vietnam does not periodically publish data on defense expenditures and maintains secrecy on procurement plans.
-Though SOEs dominate defense and security imports, there are a number of non-public private companies participating in defense procurement through joining tenders opened by MPS and MND.
-Lack of transparency on the tender process and successful bidder information prevents foreign suppliers from approaching potential partners in this sector.
+Though SOEs dominate defense and security imports, there are several non-public private companies participating in defense procurement through joining tenders opened by MPS and MND.
+Lack of transparency in the tender process and successful bidder information prevents foreign suppliers from approaching potential partners in this sector.

 Leading Sub-Sectors